On the Statistical Complexity of Sample Amplification: Preliminaries

 where the infimum is over all (possibly randomized) measurable mappings $T: \calX^n\to \calX^{n+m}$.
 For a given error level $\varepsilon$, the \emph{maximum size of sample amplification} is the largest $m$ such that there exists an $(n,n+m,\varepsilon)$ sample amplification, i.e.

-Similar to Definition \ref{def:sample_amplification}, we typically choose $\varepsilon$ to be a small constant (say $0.1$) and abbreviate the above quantity as $m^\star(\calP,n)$.
+For the ease of presentation, we often choose $\varepsilon$ to be a small constant (say $0.1$) and abbreviate the above quantity as $m^\star(\calP,n)$; we remark that all our results work for a generic $\varepsilon\in (0,1)$.
 Finally, we also define the \emph{sample amplification complexity} as the smallest $n$ such that an amplification from $n$ to $n+1$ samples is possible: